 Report cards are provided at the end of each trimester for grades TK-8.
-All grades use a numbered scoring system based on a 4 point scale for academic achievement.
+Grades K-5 are on a 4 point scale.
+Grades 6-8 are based on traditional letter grades.
 For participation, work habits, and social skills, letter grades of Outstanding, Satisfactory, Needs Improvement, and Unsatisfactory are used.
 All grades reflect student success in mastering the state standards.